samuelmwangi729/schoolSystem/readme.txt

-Please do not change anything in the database
+#Please do not change anything in the database
 #feel freee to edit
+#feelfree to shareand also use it commercially